One Day In Bryce Canyon National Park

 At Rainbow Point there is ample parking along with an epic view.
 The parking lot may be full, but it turns over quickly as most people are just spending a few minutes to check out the views before moving on.

-I had to circle the parking lot 2 or 3 times for a spot to open up, but was able to find a space large enough to park my 22 foot camper van within 5 minutes.
+I had to circle the parking lot 2 or 3 times for a spot to open up, but was able to find a space large enough to park my 22 foot camper van in less than 5 minutes.

 From this location you can see Yovimpa Point as well as Rainbow Point, which are connected by a short trail.